Arizona Court Records

 Can I get a Felony Removed from a Court Record in Arizona?

-Furthermore, a felony conviction that is set aside releases the defendant from all restrictions and disabilities may have stemmed from the conviction and some of the civil rights of the person may be restored.
+Furthermore, a felony conviction that is set aside releases the defendant from restrictions and disabilities may have stemmed from the conviction and some of the civil rights of the person may be restored.
 The defendant is nonetheless not completely free, as he/she may still be mandated by the court to reveal some details of prior conviction to a potential employer or any other authorised person.
-Not all felonies can be set aside, only eligible defendants that meet up with the court’s requirements may have their felonies set aside.
-The court may consider how long ago the crime was committed, the type of felony committed, the character of the defendant and his/her contributions to the community since conviction was completed.
+Not all felonies can be set aside; only eligible defendants who meet up with the court’s requirements may have their felonies set aside.
+The court may consider how long ago the crime was committed, the type of felony committed, the character of the defendant, and their contributions to the community since the conviction was completed.

 Felonies that may not be set aside include; a crime in which the victim is under 15 years of age, certain driving offenses, sex related crimes, and so on.
 If a crime is convicted by the federal court, a state court does not have the right to set aside the record.